Mephi78/obsidian-help-de/de/Erste Schritte/Update Obsidian.md

 ## Troubleshooting

 Some features may depend on a more recent installer version.
-If you experience issues with a recently added feature, consider [[Download and install Obsidian|reinstalling Obsidian]] to update the installer version.
+If you experience issues with a recently added feature, consider [[Obsidian herunterladen und installieren|reinstalling Obsidian]] to update the installer version.